Theme restaurant: Classification

 Most restaurants have an inherent “theme” based on the origin or type of cuisine served.
 Many restaurants have a distinct style of decor, and create a specific ambiance for the comfort of their clientele.
 Some have a unique location or are housed in a unique building.
 But not all restaurants are considered theme restaurants.
 Diners choose restaurants first and foremost based on type of food.
 Conversely, theme restaurants attract customers primarily by promising unique experiences.

 Popular chain restaurants in the United States such as Applebee's and Bennigan's, despite having distinct and consistent styles, are not usually considered theme restaurants, since they attract patrons primarily with the food they serve.

 While food is usually less important than experience, some theme restaurants use food to reinforce their themes.
 For example, restaurants themed to 1950s America frequently have jukeboxes from that era, but some also limit their menus to hamburgers and french fries, as would have been common at the time.
 The food at theme restaurants is often common in order to have broad appeal, but may be given colorful names to further the theme.
 For example, the Planet Hollywood in London offers specialty cocktails named after movies.

 In some cases, customers may visit a theme restaurant only to shop or be entertained, without intending to eat.
 Theme restaurants have the potential for high profits in a relatively short period of time, in part by selling merchandise.
-Though arguably a type of theme restaurant, dinner theater restaurants are usually classified separately, despite consumers choosing them primarily for entertainment.

 Irish pubs and other similar ethnic restaurants that originated in a particular country but are now found around the world are considered theme restaurants by some, as they use theming to re-create an "authentic" experience.